 Given the complexity of the subject, the daily barrage of news from the border, and the heated rhetoric surrounding immigration—much of it coming from the President—it’s understandable that the church members Sieger talked to a few years ago had many misunderstandings.
 But those gaps in knowledge can be true, albeit to a lesser extent, for others who work in the field.

-Elizabeth Ferris, a research professor at ISIM who teaches several courses in the certificate program, said students often enter the program with gaps in knowledge.
+Elizabeth Ferris, a research professor at ISIM, said students often have gaps in their knowledge when it comes to migration on a global scale.
 “They are very knowledgeable about the nuts and bolts of their jobs,” she said, but can be less cognizant of the big picture.

 In her class on refugees and displaced persons, Ferris concentrates on the underlying issues of internal displacement and how they influence global migration.
 In countries such as El Salvador, for example, families may move as many as 20 times within their own country before attempting the journey north, she said.
 And, in Central America as in Africa and the Middle East, being among these internally displaced persons (IDPs) is especially hard on families and children, whose education is often disrupted by the moves.

 “There are almost twice as many IDPs in the world—40 million—as refugees, who number 25 million,” Ferris wrote for ISIM.
 “But the public does not hear much about them because they are usually not considered an issue of international concern.”

 Another common myth is that there has been a huge surge in international migration in recent years, Ferris said.
 Yes, migration has increased from 93 million in 1960 to 244 million in 2015; but as a percentage of the world’s population, it has grown slowly, from 2.8 to 3.4 percent between 2000 and 2017.